AsahiLinux/docs/Broken-Software.md

 ## Bugs

-Open issues (other than page size and architectural support issues) in third-party software, reported and/or tracked by Asahi core team members:
+Issues (other than page size and architectural support issues) in third-party software, reported and/or tracked by Asahi core team members:

 | Package          | Issue | Notes |
 | ---------------- | ----- | ----- |